quotepilgrim/midibox360/README.md

 This will also reset the base note.

 #### Right trigger issue

 Due to a limitation in how `pygame` detects inputs, holding both LT and RT down doesn't work on Windows.
 It does work properly on Linux if you set `right_trigger` to `"axis_5"` in the configuration file, and it may work on Windows with some non-Xbox controllers.
-You can work around this issue by changing `right_trigger` to something else, or mapping your controller to a [vJoy][2] virtual joystick with the help of a tool like [FreePIE][3].
+You can work around this issue either by changing `right_trigger` to something else, or mapping your controller to a [vJoy][2] virtual joystick with the help of a tool like [FreePIE][3].
 Note that the program can be used with little to no issue without using the right trigger.

 In order to do the latter, install both programs and run [this][4] script with FreePIE.
 Make sure to follow the instructions at the top of the script, then change the value of `right_trigger` in midiBox360's configuration file to `"axis_5"`, and the value of `joystick` to whichever number is appropriate; it should be either `0` or `1` if you have exactly one controller connected and one vJoy device enabled, depending on which one is detected as the first device.
+If the value of `joystick` does not match the the vJoy device, midiBox360 may fail to run or close itself when you press a button on your controller.

-### Using Other Controllers
+### Using other controllers

 The configuration file allows full remapping of the controller, so you should be able to use any controller you want with midiBox360 as long as you can find out which value correspond to each button/axis on your controller*.
-Bear in mind, however, that midiBox360 was made with the Xbox 360 controller in mind, so this may no always work.
+Bear in mind, however, that midiBox360 was made with the Xbox 360 controller in mind, so this may not always work.

 \*The "test" tab on the "controller properties" window on Windows counts starting from 1, while Python counts starting from 0, so you have to subtract 1